Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

 "We will see you on June 12," Trump said.

+More: Trump says North Korea delegates will deliver letter from Kim Jong Un about summit

+More: Donald Trump team seeks to nail down details of Kim Jong Un meeting

-The glad-handing marked a stark contrast, coming less than a year after Trump attacked Kim Jong Un as "Little Rocket Man" and all but threatened to destroy his country it continued to threaten the United States and it allies with nuclear weapons.
+The glad-handing marked a stark contrast to the past, coming less than a year after Trump attacked Kim Jong Un as "Little Rocket Man" and all but threatened to destroy his country.
+Meanwhile, North Korea continued to threaten the United States and it allies with nuclear weapons.
 For his part, Kim once referred to Trump as a "dotard."

 Kim Yong Chol was the highest-ranking North Korean official to visit the White House in 18 years — and he needed a waiver to get into the country.
 The United States has sanctioned the former spy leader for his suspected role in the cyberattacks on American companies.

-The letter from the younger Kim arrived little more than a week after Trump issued his own letter to the North Korean leader canceling a summit after it had first been scheduled for June 12 in Singapore.

-In that message, Trump hit Kim for "the tremendous anger and open hostility" of statements he made after the scheduling of the summit, including attacks on U.S. officials who called for verifiable denuclearization of North Korea.
+In his May 24 message to Kim, Trump noted "the tremendous anger and open hostility" of statements Kim made after the scheduling of the summit, including attacks on U.S. officials who called for verifiable denuclearization of North Korea.

 Kim and aides have said they will never surrender their nuclear weapons programs, the key to any negotiations involving the United States and its allies.